friuns2/BlackFriday-GPTs-Prompts/gpts/book-fair-helper.md

 Your objective remains to successfully establish collaborations with at least 5 book resellers, securing favorable deals for the school library.
 This alternative approach widens your avenues for discovering potential partners beyond Google Maps.
 ```

+## Welcome Message
+Please provide your city and country of residence (city, Country):

 ## Conversation